 Retrieving Library Materials

 Rod Library staff members are available to assist you in retrieving books, periodicals, and other circulating Library resources.
 Please ask at the Circulation Desk for assistance in retrieving most materials (273-2462).
 The Access Services staff there will able to retrieve five or fewer books or periodical articles while you wait on Mondays through Fridays (9:00 a.m.-4:00 p.m.) if you provide them with book call numbers or journal article citations.
-If you know that the materials you need are located in the Art and Music Collection, Special Collections, or the Youth Collection you may ask for assistance in the appropriate collection.
-If you need videos, please inquire at the MultiService Center or in the Art and Music Collection or Youth Collection (for videos in those areas) about video retrieval and booking procedures.
+If you know that the materials you need are located in the Fine and Performing Arts Collection, Special Collections, or the Youth Collection you may ask for assistance in the appropriate collection.
+If you need videos, please inquire at the MultiService Center or in the Fine and Performing Arts Collection or Youth Collection (for videos in those areas) about video retrieval and booking procedures.

 Retrieved materials will normally be held at the Circulation Desk (273-2462) for the standard hold period of six days.
 Periodical volumes will not be held at the desk, but you can arrange to have photocopies made of the articles you need from the retrieved journal volumes.
 Books and other information resources located in the Youth Collection and Information File material will not be held.